KatherineTrice/starter-hugo-academic/content/event/2023_1_MOLA/index.md

 ---
-title: "No Advantage of Pragmatic Inference for Vocabulary Retention in Children with Autism."
+title: "Multimodal Statistical Learning in Children with Autism Spectrum Disorder"

 event: MOLA 2023
 event_url: https://molautism.org/

 location: Durham, NC
 address:
-  street: Duke University’s Penn Pavilion
+  street: Duke University Penn Pavilion
   city: Durham
   region: NC
   postcode: '27710'
   country: United States

-summary: A poster on autistic children’s encoding and retrieval of pragmatically inferred words.
+summary: A talk on autistic children’s neural plasticity during statistical learning.
-abstract: 'Typically developing children (4-9) and adults are able to mapped words via pragmatic inferences, and older children (6-9) and adults show a memory advantage for pragmatically inferred words.
-This advanage is linked to theory of mind abilities.
-Do autistic children, traditionally viewed as having weaker theory of mind skills, show the same?
-Find out in our poster!'
+abstract: 'Statistical learning refers to the implicit learning process to extract regularities from sensory inputs, and shapes and is shaped in turn by language development.
+The lack of social requirements to learn such patterns make this a potentially significant mechanism in autistic children's language learning.
+Do autistic children pick up on such regularities similar to their aged-matched peers?
+Find out in our talk!'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-03-10T14:30:00Z'
+date: '2023-03-11T09:00:00Z'
 # date_end: '2030-06-01T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: '2017-01-01T00:00:00Z'

-authors: [Katherine Trice, Anna Papafragou, Zhenghan Qi]
+authors: [Anqi Hu, Katherine Trice, Violet Kozloff, Amanda Owen Van Horn, Diane Chugani, Zhenghan Qi]
-tags: [Autistic, Children, Language, Pragmatics, Word Learning, Theory of Mind, Individual Differences]
+tags: [Children, Autistic, Language, Statistical Learning, Individual Differences]

 # Is this a featured talk? (true/false)
 featured: false